 Virginie de Valandraud - same style as CB, fine winemaking too.
 92p.

-Valandraud - meaty and long, great structure and richness, very complex and refined, excellent depth and length, strong backbone.
+Valandraud - meaty and long, great structure and richness, complex and refined, excellent depth and length, strong backbone.
 Impressive wine.
 96+p.

 2014 Valandraud - great nose and palate, excellent acidity and complexity, fabulous structure and depth.
 This is just so impressive wine!
 95p.